Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

   loglevel: CRITICAL
 ```

-> But don't forget to replace `ES_HOST` and `ES_PORT` with your elasticsearch host and port.
+> Make sure to replace `ES_HOST` and `ES_PORT` with your elasticsearch host and port.

-Once the `curator.yml` is configured then we have to create a repository.
-The repository is basically the name of the backup.
-Therefore in the below command replace `es_snapshot_name` with your backup name and replace `es_snapshot_path` with the path that you assigned earlier to `path.repo`.
-After replacing the value run the below command.
+Once the `curator.yml` is configured, we need to create a repository.
+Repository is something that will be holding our backup.
+In order to do that, run the below command

 ```
 es_repo_mgr create fs --repository es_snapshot_name --location es_snapshot_path --compression true
 ```

-Before moving on to how to take backup and restore part.
-Lets clear some terminology.
+> Make sure to replace `es_snapshot_name` with your backup name and `es_snapshot_path` with the path that you assigned earlier to `path.repo`.

+# Backup

+Now that we have the setup read, the next step is to create our action file that will be used to create the backup.
+This file contains the three key parts i.e.

 ## Action
 Actions are the tasks which curator can perform on your indices.
 These actions will run in sequence and each action is assigned a unique number.